Since early 2012 I’ve been using the popular video game development tool GameMaker Studio full-time to create video games for a living.

 I still make HTML5 games, just not often.
 I decided to automate the process by working with partners who provide content for me to publish on their behalf.
 We share the profits and both parties benefit.
 I spend a lot of time writing these days, but that’s mostly by choice.
-My products are still seeing strong sales and I’ve been able to generate enough income from advertising in my games and on my sites (enjoy free online poker games for example – that link is worth over $100!) to pay my sizable server bills.
+My products are still seeing strong sales and I’ve been able to generate enough income from advertising in my games and on my sites (enjoy free online poker games for example!) to pay my sizable server bills.
 And of course, I’m steadily working on new games for a variety of platforms.

 I simply can not imagine doing anything else.